reflectoring/reflectoring.github.io/content/blog/2023/2023-01-25-junit5-parameterized-tests.md

 #### @ArgumentsAccessor

-By default, each argument provided to a `@ParameterizedTest` method corresponds to a `single method parameter`.
+By default, each argument provided to a `@ParameterizedTest` method corresponds to a single method parameter.
 Due to this, when argument sources that supply a large number of arguments can lead to large method signatures.
 To solve this problem, we can use `ArgumentsAccessor` instead of declaring multiple parameters.
 The type conversion is supported as discussed in Implicit conversion above.

 ```java